ShayanAraghi/Weather-Report/README.md

-A program that gets the current weather in New York on The Weather Channel's website
+A program that asks the user for their location and gets the weather from weather.gov.